JovKun/pywordle/README.md

 # Installation
 1. Download source files.
-2. Have Python installed on your computer.
+2. Have Python installed on your computer (recommended is through Windows Store).
-3. Run `python wordle.py`.
+3. Run `python wordle.py` in the directory where the source files are stored.
 4. Have fun!